Suzette Ranillo

-Maria Suzette Sevilla Ranillo (born January 11, 1961) is a Filipino actress who started at the age of 12 as an actress with the screen name, Nadia Veloso.
-She is well known for her awards and successes in film, television and theater.
+Maria Suzette Sevilla Ranillo (born January 11, 1961) is a Filipino actress who began her career at age 12 under the screen name Nadia Veloso.
+She is widely recognized for her work in film, television, and theater.

 Biography

 Born in Cebu City, Philippines to actors Mat Ranillo, Jr. and Gloria Sevilla (who later wed Amado Cortez).
 Her siblings are Maria Lilibeth Sevilla Ranillo a.k.a.
 Bebet Ranillo DeRivera, Matias Archibald Sevilla Ranillo III, to his friends and family "Archie," (a.k.a.
 Mat Ranillo III), Matias Jonathan Sevilla Ranillo IV a.k.a.
 Jojo Ranillo, Matias Bonifacio Sevilla Ranillo V a.k.a.
 Dandin Ranillo, Matias Junius Ferdinand Sevilla Ranillo VI a.k.a.
 Juni Ging Ranillo and Czareanah Mari Sevilla Cortez a.k.a.
 Inah Cortez Do.